bcameron1231/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 }
 ```

-## Deploy the extension to SharePoint Online and host JavaScript from local host
+## Deploy the extension to SharePoint Online

 Now you are ready to deploy the solution to a SharePoint site and have the `CustomAction` automatically associated on the site level.